sanrajagopal/DSC232RGroupProject/README.md

 ### Model 1b - Random Forest v2

-From the issues that were discussed in the discussion section (see discussion), we decided to do another Random Forest model with adjustments to combat these issues.
+From the issues that were discussed in the discussion section (see Discussion Section), we decided to do another Random Forest model with adjustments to combat these issues.

 We first reduced the amount of safe values by sampling 0.0888 of the safe values from the dataset.
 This resulted in a 50/50 split of safe versus non-safe labels.
 Then we removed the least important features which were marine, freshwater, terrestrial, and brackish.
 We also removed all features involving log transformations.
 Then we scaled all the features using the MinMaxScaler function.
-Then using the same train/validation/test split from before, a parameter grid of max depth and number of trees, alongside a fitting graph built off of max depth (see results Figure 10), we found the best model that was then used to create the final model.
-A ground truth table, a confusion matrix (see results Figure 10) and an importance feature graph (see results Figure 11) were also created with the same methods discussed in model 1a.
+Then using the same train/validation/test split from before, a parameter grid of max depth and number of trees, alongside a fitting graph built off of max depth (see Results Section - Figure 10), we found the best model that was then used to create the final model.
+A ground truth table, a confusion matrix (see Results Section - Figure 10) and an importance feature graph (see Results Section - Figure 11) were also created with the same methods discussed in model 1a.

 Here is a compressed version of the code used to further transform the data for Model 1b.
 Please refer to Method Section - Model 1a or the [Jupyter Notebook](https://github.com/sanrajagopal/DSC232RGroupProject/blob/main/obis.ipynb) for the code for the fitting graph, ground truth, confusion matrix, and feature importance.
 ```python